ros2/ros2_documentation/source/Guides/Understanding-the-ROS-Documentation-Sites.rst

 `ROS 2 Docs <https://docs.ros2.org>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ROS 2 Docs previously hosted ROS 2 API documentation.
+ROS 2 docs hosts API documentation for distributions up to and including Galactic.
-Currently, ROS 2 Docs redirects to `ROS Docs`_.
+From Humble and onwards, API documentation will be hosted at `ROS Docs`_.